 Charleston Drug Charge Lawyer

-If you have been arrested for drug charges in Charleston, then it is critical you contact a Charleston drug charge lawyer to ensure your rights are protected during the criminal process.
-In South Carolina drug charges carry very serious penalties.
-Fines and jail time differ greatly depending on the substance in question, the amount of the substance in question and other factors such as prior criminal history.
-If you have been charged with drug crimes in Charleston, Folly Beach, North Charleston or Mount Pleasant, call Charleston drug charge lawyer John W. Molony now to discuss your legal options.
+If you have been arrested for drug possession in Charleston, call Charleston drug possession lawyer John W. Molony and schedule a free consultation to protect your rights and your record.
+In South Carolina drug convictions carry extremely serious penalties.
+Fines and jail time differ greatly depending on the drug in question, the amount of the drug in question and other factors like prior criminal record.
+If you have been charged with drug possession in Charleston, call drug charge lawyer John W. Molony now and discuss your case legal options free of charge.